msearle5/xygos/docs/birth.rst

 assist in role playing.
 There is an opportunity to edit background history during character birth.

-Each character also has five primary "stats": strength, intelligence, wisdom, dexterity, and constitution; they modify the abilities of the character in a variety of ways.
-Every stat has a numerical value, ranging from a minimum of 3, up to a normal maximum of 18, and even higher, into the "percentile" range, represented as '18/01' through '18/100': this is the maximum that can be achieved intrinsically, for any given stat.
+Each character also has seven primary "stats": strength, intelligence, wisdom, dexterity, constitution, charism and speed; they modify the abilities of the character in a variety of ways.
+Every stat has a numerical value, ranging from a minimum of 3, up to a normal maximum of 18, and even higher, into the "percentile" range, represented as '18/01' through '18/220'.
-These stats can be modified further by equipment, race and class bonuses up to a maximum of '18/220'.
+There is a maximum that can be achieved intrinsically, for any given stat, which is in the region of 18/100.
+The stats can be modified further by equipment, race and class bonuses up to the maximum of '18/220'.

-Each character also has several primary "skills": disarming, magic devices, saving throws, stealth, searching ability, fighting skill, shooting skill, and digging skill, which are derived from the character's race, class, level, stats, and current equipment.
+Each character also has several primary "skills": disarming, devices, saving throws, stealth, searching ability, fighting skill, shooting skill, and digging skill, which are derived from the character's race, class, level, stats, and current equipment.
 These skills have rather